Sharon plain

 The Sharon plain (הַשָּׁרוֹן; سهل الشارون) is the central section of the Israeli coastal plain.
 The name Sharon is derived from the Akkadian word "A-Sharanu" which literally translates to a "thick forest," which the area was until its deforestation in the late 19th century.
 The plain lies between the Mediterranean Sea to the west and the Samarian Hills, 15 km to the east.
-It stretches from Nahal Taninim, a stream marking the southern end of Mount Carmel in the north, to the Yarkon River in the south, at the northern limit of Tel Aviv, over a total of about 90 km.
+It stretches from Nahal Taninim, a stream marking the southern end of Mount Carmel in the north, to the Yarkon River in the south, at the northern limit of Tel Aviv, over a total distance of about 90 km.
 The level of the Sharon plain is connected to the level of the Mediterranean Sea by the Sharon Escarpment.

 Parts of the plain are included in the Central, Haifa and Tel Aviv Districts of Israel.

 History

 Early

 The Sharon valley is mentioned in an ancient Egyptian stele of Amenhotep II, and as the Sharon field containing both Jaffa and Dor on the Sarcophagus of Eshmunazar II.

 The Plain of Sharon is mentioned in the Bible (1 Chronicles 5:16, 27:29; Book of Isaiah 33:9, 35:2, 65:10), including the famous reference to the enigmatic "Rose of Sharon" (Song of Songs 2:1).

 Excavations were performed before road construction in the north part of Sharon plain.
 Near En Esur, an early Bronze Age planned metropolis, including a temple, stretching over 65 ha for 6,000 inhabitants, was discovered.
 Under the 5000-year-old city, an even older settlement from 7000 YBP has been found, according to a report from the antiquities office of Israel on 6 October 2019.

 The area was historically a thick oak forest and was described as such by accounts written during the Battle of Arsuf, a battle between the forces of Richard the Lionheart and Saladin during the Third Crusade.
 The battle took place in the "Forest of Arsuf" in the Sharon Plain.

+In the Mussaf prayer of Yom Kippur, in the discription of the sercive performed by the High Priest in the Second Temple, the Priest prays and says:"For those who lived in the region of Sharon,do not let their homes become their graves".
+This is because the region was known for severe floods that destroyed houses.